InteractiveAdvertisingBureau/openrtb2.x/README.md

 1. Make the desired changes in your branch, with one commit per logical change (e.g. if you're adding 2 distinct features in your branch, create 2 distinct commits).
 Give each of your commits a short but descriptive "Summary" name, and then provide a longer "Description" to fully explain your proposed changes.
 1. (Optional) Consider doing a round of internal reviews/feedback within your own organization, and make any additional updates in your own branch.
 1. Once you're happy with your branch, publish it to GitHub.
 Then create a new Pull Request (PR) to propose merging your changes into the `develop` branch.
-1. The OpenRTB Commit Group will review your change, leave comments, and may propose changes.
+1. The Programmatic Supply Chain Working Group and Commit Group will review your update(s), leave comments, and may propose changes.
 You may need to make additional commits to receive approval for your PR.
 1. Once your PR is approved, it will be merged into the `main` branch at the time of the next monthly release.
 Details below on how the Release Process works.
 1. (Sometimes) It's possible, especially if your PR is open for a long time, that it cannot be automatically merged into the `develop` branch.
 In this case, there will be a message in the PR asking you to resolve conflicts before the PR can be merged.

 #### Monthly Release-Cutting Process (for repo admins)

-Over the course of each month, the OpenRTB Commit Group may review any submitted PRs and take the following possible actions for each:
+Over the course of each month, the Programmatic Supply Chain Working Group and Commit Group may review any submitted PRs and take the following possible actions for each:
 - approve it for inclusion in the next release
 - ask the author(s) for additional changes
 - reject it (with a rationale)